Käte Rogalli is the first transgender person honored with a stumbling stone bearing her true name

 Society underwent drastic changes when Hitler and the Nazis rose to power in Germany in 1933.
 One major shift was the alteration of Paragraph 175, making even minor offenses grounds for arrest and conviction.
 The penalty was increased to up to five years in prison – internment in concentration camps.

-The next year brought punishment.
+The following year brought punishment.
 Imprisonment in the Sachsenhausen concentration camp in Oranienburg, where many from Berlin’s LGBT+ community were held.
-They wore prison uniforms marked with an inverted pink triangle, a symbol used for gay men.
-This marking often led to violence and discrimination from other inmates.

 Committed to an Infamous Aktion T4 Institution